How to Make Crispy Chickpeas in an Air Fryer

 Keywords: Air fryer chickpeas

 You can always add a little extra seasoning once they’re finished cooking, but the spices will stick better before cooking.
 If I’m putting my chickpeas in a pita, I love using za’atar seasoning because it adds so much flavor!
 If I’m keeping things simple, I’ll just use a little bit of garlic salt and then add a squeeze of lemon once it’s done cooking.
-Chickpeas and red potatoes make a deliciously simple meal.
+Chickpeas and red potatoes, roasted in the air fryer, make a deliciously simple meal.
 Just add some greens on the side!